divanvisagie/blog/content/post/docker/index.md

 ## A concrete example

 Let's take an example.
-I have a linux machine that does not have Java installed, if I run the java command, I get the following:
+I have a Linux machine that does not have Java installed, if I run the `java` command, I get the following:

 ```bash
 divan@linuxbox:~$ java